allefeld/htcondor-matlab/README.md

 The information is presented as text in the Command Window, or the terminal window if Matlab is used without GUI.
 This has the advantage that `condorMonitorCluster` can also be used under an `ssh` login.

+An error during job execution can be diagnosed by __inspecting__ the output, error, and HTCondor log of a job using

+    condorInspect(clusterHandle, jobNumber)

 The __return values__ of the jobs in a cluster can be retrieved by